florae123/taxi-simulator-lab/README.md

 In this tab you can create a sample data record, which will be stored in the ObjectStorage database.
 We need to insert the credentials into the node configuration.

-1. Open the MessageHub node
+1. Open the "MessageHub" node
 ![01_Message_Hub_01](images/01_Message_Hub_01.jpg)

 2. Open the MessageHub Service, create one service credential (1) and copy the credential into the clipboard (4).